What topics are we interested in publishing in Experimental Biology and Medicine?

 - How does this new information impact the field?

-"All authors participated in the design, interpretation of the studies and analysis of the data and review of the manuscript; MPV, MNS, KAM, and YZ conducted the experiments, RJS supplied critical reagents [or animals] (specify), RAS and WEZ wrote the manuscript, and XYZ contributed [other] (specify)."
+Authors Contributions: Authors must include a statement that specifies the actual contribution of each co-author to the completed work.
+The “Authors’ Contributions” statement should be placed immediately after the Discussion/Conclusions and formatted as a single paragraph.
+For example: "All authors participated in the design, interpretation of the studies and analysis of the data and review of the manuscript; MPV, MNS, KAM, and YZ conducted the experiments, RJS supplied critical reagents [or animals] (specify), RAS and WEZ wrote the manuscript, and XYZ contributed [other] (specify)."
+Full names are not permitted.

 Zhang X, Wang J, Fan Y, Yang L, Wang L, Ma J. Zinc supplementation attenuates high glucose-induced epithelial-to-mesenchymal transition of peritoneal mesothelial cells.
 Biol Trace Elem Res 2012;150:229–35